 A full range of gluten-free flour from Naturally Good Food

 Including brown rice, buckwheat, coconut, corn, chestnut and tapioca flours, to name just a few.
-And don't forget teff and almond flour.
-Our hints and tips on GF baking
+(And don't forget teff and almond flour!)
+Click on the link to see our hints and tips on gluten-free baking.

 We stock a large range of gluten-free flours, for all your baking needs!
 You can buy a small bag or larger quantities if you wish.
 Gluten-free flours may produce a crumblier product with a less cohesive texture; you will therefore need to use recipes tailored for gluten-free flours, or alternatively, use one of our gluten-free flour mixes.In this section you may find flours that are not officially labelled gluten-free, but which are naturally gluten-free.
 Unless a product is officially tested, it cannot be labelled 'gluten-free', even if it contains no gluten.